expresspigeon/blog/src/content/kb/transactional/transactional-bulk-send.md

 ## Limitations

-This API end point will process the first 1000 messages per file and will reject a file with more than 1000 lines with status code 400.
+This API end point will reject a file with more than 10000 messages with an HTTP code 400.

 ## Attachments